bwolmarans/nginx-api-gateway-for-k8s/README.md

 - I couldn't get the existing jwt creation script to work, so I made another one based off Liam's JWT blog and it's in task_05 and works well
 - I added a logging profile to the NAP config so you can now see the security event logs to stderr using normal kubectl logs commands

-- on the k8s box, do these things before you start the tasks (but don't copy and paste this entire block of commands, do it one at a time)
+- on the k8s box,hopefully all of these have been done for you in the UDF you are using, but just in case, you might need to do these things before you start the tasks
+- (but don't copy and paste this entire block of commands, do it one at a time)

 ```bash
 su ubuntu